AliceO2Group/ControlGui/docs/API.md

 <a name="new_HttpServer_new"></a>

 ### new HttpServer(credentials, app)
-Sets up the server, routes and binds HTTP and HTTPs sockets
+Sets up the server, routes and binds HTTP and HTTPS sockets.

 | Param | Type | Description |